 What I like to do with my drawings is to try out different color schemes.
 I just love this part, as you can truly experiment and find that perfect color scheme for your character.

-However, what I like to do is have complete control over my colors, so I just select different colors from the color palette and try out different combinations until I’m satisfied.
-You can easily do this by locking transparent pixels and then coloring over the base color layer until you find the color you like.
+What I like to do is have complete control over my colors, so I just select different colors from the color palette and try out different combinations until I’m satisfied.
+You can easily do this by locking transparent pixels and then coloring over the base color layer until you find the color scheme you like.

 When doing color combinations, I tend to use as many hues as possible — greens, reds, blues, etc. So there are different hues to compare against.